junxit/us-congress-bills-113/metadata.md

 - 2014-01-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.
 - 2014-01-27 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S491)
 - 2014-01-27 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S491)
+- 2014-01-28 — Message on Senate action sent to the House.